Beaches

 beaches-800x531px.jpg

-We want everyone to safely enjoy the natural assets of our beaches, so make sure you know where to go to get good information:
+We want everyone to safely enjoy our beaches, so make sure you know where to go to get good information:

 • Life Saving Victoria is your go to source for information on beach closures and shark safety.